wesleybeckner/ECS/README.md

 ### API
-Checkout our documentation [here](http://ECS_demo.readthedocs.io/) for help getting started with the plumitas API!
+Checkout our documentation [here](http://ECS_demo.readthedocs.io/) for help getting started with the API!